-It prefers sun to light shade, I have two of them in heavy shade.
+It prefers sun to light shade to full sun, it’s done much better since I moved it to a sunnier location.
 It prefers moist soil but tolerates dry soil.

 This is a show stopper, this is one of the plants that sends strangers to my door wanting to know what it is so they might obtain one.
 It is also one of the few winter bloomers I have blooming most prolifically through warm winters.

 Surviving the 3 month drought and 100’F days but little growth.